cmb84scd/cmb84scd/README.md

 #### Other qualifications

 - In 2011 I completed my teaching certificate with the Royal Scottish Country Dance Society

-## Experience

-**The Best Connection** (September 2019 to March 2020)
-*Retail assistant (agency staff)*

-**Dance Teacher** (September 2011 - present)
-- For the first 2 years I would take a Scottish Dance class if the regular teacher was unavailable for any reason.
-In September 2013 I took over the beginners class and taught it every week that it ran, until December 2018 when the classes merged.
-While teaching this class, and since then, I occasionally take evenings for other clubs.
-- It should be noted in all cases I am teaching adults and if children are present, their parents/guardians are also present.

-**Tesco** (March 2003 to May 2019)
-*Stock Controller*
-- I used a Personal Digital Assistant (PDA) to do my job and invariably I was the one that ended up fixing them if they went wrong.
-Usually this just entailed me doing different types of reboots and if these different work, then I would report them by phoning helpdesk so that could be swapped out.
-When we had new PDAs delivered I showed my colleagues how to use them and I also helped them to put staff apps onto their phones.
-- My job involved counting stock, cubing products, printing missing shelf edge labels, re-merchandising where necessary, mapping and investigating stock levels.
-So essentially I was trouble shooting internal hardware to manage stock and supporting the use of internal hardware.
-- I would also step into team leader / manager roles when required.

 ## Hobbies